MathiasTEriksen/DongleProject/README.md

 First, use the switch next to the battery port to power on the programmer.

-Once booted, the programmer will host a web server at psu-programmer.local, must be on Norbit Exrtra to access.
+Once booted, the programmer will host a web server at psu-programmer.local, must be on Norbit Extra to access.
 At this site, you can upload a hex file that you want to write, or select proceed to continue to the activation page.
 At psu-programmer.local/folder, you can select which file you want as the active write file that will be writen to the memory of the microcontroller.